 On my list: Rivermaya's Awit Ng Kabataan, Jamie Rivera's Heal Our Land, Apo Hiking Society's Blue Jeans.

-On my list: The soundtracks of Pearl Harbor, the first Charlie's Angels remake movies, 500 Days of Summer, The Darjeeling Limited, That Thing You Do, and Marie Antoinette, to name a few.
+On my list: The soundtracks of Pearl Harbor, the first Charlie's Angels remake movie, 500 Days of Summer, The Darjeeling Limited, That Thing You Do, and Marie Antoinette, to name a few.

-We can all relate to that image of Cameron Diaz in Charlie's Angels dancing in her underwear while tidying up the house.
+We can all relate to that image of Cameron Diaz in Charlie's Angels dancing in her underwear to Heaven Must Be Missing An Angel while tidying up the house.
 Because the fact is, chores are a chore, and we all sort of need an upbeat, feel-good tune to get us going.

 As with work, you can listen to the OSTs and get the same energy that would feel as if you're re-watching the film.
-Just don't make the mistake of choosing the romantic, sappy ones as you might end up feeling heartbroken in the office and that doesn't look like a great idea.
+Just don't make the mistake of choosing the romantic, sappy ones as you might end up feeling heartbroken in the office and, well, that doesn't sound like a great idea.